 - 5. Next, the tracker gathers general hardware and software inventory (recorded in an .ndi file) from the local device.
-This is the standard inventory gathering that the tracker gathers on every device where it is running. - 6.
+This is the standard inventory gathering that the tracker gathers on every device where it is running.
+If the appropriate preference is set, it also includes gathering evidence for Oracle Fusion Middleware applications (seeSpecial Handling of Oracle Fusion Middleware). - 6.
 If the tracker discovered one or more Oracle database instance(s) on the device, and all the required settings and account privileges are in place, the tracker also gathers inventory from all accessible Oracle database instances.